starless-sky-protocol/docs/docs/README.md

 - Anonymous and custom identities without revealing the real identity of the keypair holder;
 - Based on symmetric and asymmetric encryption, no information is stored in plain text in the network storage.
 - Keys and values are never stored directly in the network storage;
-- Fast and instant content delivery network - no network authenticity required;
+- Fast and instant content delivery network with hybrid Blockchain validation;
 - Easy implementation and use.
 - It is naturally impossible to spoof information.